Rufus Thomas: Stax Records

 After "Jump Back" in 1964, the hits dried up for several years, as Stax gave more attention to younger artists and musicians.
-However, in 1970 he had another big hit with "Do the Funky Chicken", which reached #5 on the R&B chart, #28 on the pop chart, and #18 in Britain where it was his only chart hit.
+However, in 1970 he had another big hit with "Do the Funky Chicken", which reached No. 5 on the R&B chart, No. 28 on the pop chart, and No. 18 in the UK Singles Chart, where it was his only chart hit.
 Thomas improvised the song while performing with Willie Mitchell's band at a club in Covington, Tennessee, including a spoken word section that he regularly used as a shtick as a radio DJ: "Oh I feel so unnecessary - this is the kind of stuff that makes you feel like you wanna do something nasty, like waste some chicken gravy on your white shirt right down front."
 The recording was produced by Al Bell and Tom Nixon, and used the Bar-Kays, featuring guitarist Michael Toles.
-Thomas continued to work with Bell and Nixon as producers, and later in 1970 had his only number 1 R&B hit [and his second-highest pop charting record] with another dance song, "Do the Push and Pull".
-A further dance-oriented release in 1971, "The Breakdown", climbed to number 2 R&B and number 31 Pop.
+Thomas continued to work with Bell and Nixon as producers, and later in 1970 had his only No. 1 R&B hit [and his second-highest pop charting record] with another dance song, "Do the Push and Pull".
+A further dance-oriented release in 1971, "The Breakdown", climbed to No. 2 R&B and No. 31 Pop.
 In 1972, he featured in the Wattstax concert, and he had several further, less successful, hits before Stax collapsed in 1976.